Botswana Diamonds (LON:BOD) Stock Price Down 4.8% – Here’s What Happened

-Botswana Diamonds (LON:BOD – Get Free Report) last released its earnings results on Wednesday, March 19th.
-The company reported GBX (0.02) ($0.00) EPS for the quarter.
-Botswana Diamonds had a negative net margin of 2,389.67% and a negative return on equity of 10.66%.
+Botswana Diamonds (LON:BOD – Get Free Report) last posted its earnings results on Wednesday, March 19th.
+The company reported GBX (0.02) ($0.00) earnings per share (EPS) for the quarter.
+Botswana Diamonds had a negative return on equity of 10.66% and a negative net margin of 2,389.67%.

 Botswana Diamonds plc explores for and develops diamond properties in Botswana, South Africa, and Zimbabwe.
 The company's flagship property is the Thorny River/Marsfontein property located in South Africa.
 It also explores primarily in the Kalahari region of Botswana.
 Botswana Diamonds plc was formerly known as Botswana Exploration plc and changed its name to Botswana Diamonds plc in October 2010.